Overview

 • Enlarged heart called cardiomyopathy.
 This condition usually happens when the walls in the heart muscle stretch.
 The heart muscle gets bigger or thicker.

 • Heart valve disease.
 Leaking or narrowing of the heart valves can lead to stretching or thickening of the heart muscle.
-When the chambers become enlarged or weakened because of stress caused by a tight or leaking valve, there's an increased risk of developing a heart rhythm problem.
+When the chambers get larger or weak because of stress caused by a tight or leaking valve, there's an increased risk of developing an irregular heartbeat.

-• Heart problem present at birth, called a congenital heart defect.
-Sudden cardiac arrest in children or adolescents is often due to a heart problem that they're born with.
+• Heart condition present at birth, called a congenital heart defect.
+Sudden cardiac arrest in children or adolescents is often due to a heart condition that they're born with.
 Adults who've had repair surgery for a congenital heart defect also have an increased risk of sudden cardiac arrest.

 Risk factors